 Consolidated sales taxes collected in Nevada are partially allocated to local governments in accordance with the distribution formulas established by Nevada Revised Statutes (NRS).
-The State of Nevada has entered into various tax abatement agreements.
-For Fiscal Year 2022, there were no abatements that affected the revenues of the District.
+The State of Nevada has entered into various tax abatement agreements which have reduced fiscal year 2023 intergovernmental revenue of the District by \$217,062.